Copy as curl

 copy as curl with Firefox

 When you pop up the More tools->Developer mode in Chrome or Edge, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
 On the line of the specific resource you are interested in, you right-click with the mouse and you select "Copy as cURL" and it will generate a command line for you in your clipboard.
 Paste that in a shell to get a curl command line that makes the transfer.
 This feature is available by default in all Chrome and Chromium installations.
+(Note: Chromium browsers in Windows may generate an incorrect command line that is misquoted due to a bug in Chromium).

 copy as curl with Chrome